jcpaesf/nodejs-rabbitmq-producer/README.md

 In your POSTMAN or other application you can put the POST URL <code>http://localhost:3333/notifications</code> and send a request.
 You will receive a 202 status from the request which means that our mocked data went to uor queue and waiting for a consumer to get what we send.

-If you access the administration platform of RabbitMq you will se on the dashboard on item called "Ready", which means the total of messages that will be read after we install the consumer microservice to read our queue.
+If you access the administration platform of RabbitMq and click on the tab "Queues" you will our queue created and a column with a item called "Ready", which means the total of messages that will be read after we install the consumer microservice to read our queue.